,

 Producer / Organisation Mogoti co-operative

 Relationship We have a working relationship with Dan Brose, the owner of Mogoti since 2019.
-This is our second season dealing with Dan, who visits us when he is in Cape Town.
+This is our sixth season dealing with Dan, who visits us when he is in Cape Town.

 Coffee category